 You may prefer the term “content entrepreneur.”
 (I do.)

 But it looks like the term “creator” may stick for the type of audience-first businesses we build.
 And while the mainstream media likes to treat the creator economy as something new, it’s been developing over the last 15 years (at least).

 While “creators” build audiences, the popular conception is that it’s on social media platforms exclusively.
 That makes them reliant on advertising revenue and beholden to the platforms themselves.

 We’re smart enough to not put ourselves in that position.
-While the emergence of “creator coins” may be a lifeline to those who rely on social media exclusively, they also have benefits for those of us who create products, services, events, and affiliate offers.
+While the emergence of “creator coins” may be a lifeline to those who rely on social media exclusively, they also have benefits for those of us who have online business ideas to create products, services, events, and affiliate offers.

 What Exactly Are Creator Coins?

 Creator coins are a custom-branded form of digital currency.
 Effectively, this means you can create your own cryptocurrency and develop a virtual economy around your digital business.